DigitalPenguin1/ClassicFishingCompanion/README.md

 #### Statistics Tab
 - **Fishing Skill**: Current skill level and recent skill increases
-- **Fishing Poles Used**: Which poles you've used and how many casts
+- **Fishing Poles Used**: Which poles have you used and how many casts
 - **Fishing Buffs Used**: Which lures/buffs you've applied and usage count
 - **Top 10 Most Caught Fish**: Your most common catches
 - **Fishing Zones**: Most productive fishing locations